- Our Story|

 - Public Relations|

-The undergraduate advising staff in the Robertson School helps mass communication majors and minors navigate the academic programs and university requirements necessary for graduation.
+The undergraduate advising staff in the Richard T. Robertson School of Media and Culture helps mass communication majors and minors navigate the academic programs and university requirements necessary for graduation.
 The VCU University College provides advising to all freshmen who declare Mass Communications; the University College is located on the Monroe Park campus on the first floor of Hibbs Hall.

 The VCU Bulletin is the official source for the University’s academic regulations and degree requirements.
 Students are responsible for knowing and fulfilling all general and specific degree requirements as described in their bulletin.
 Mass communication students also need to be familiar with the School’s academic regulations.Using the Bulletinand School’s Student Handbooks, students should be able to understand and master these requirements to efficiently complete their degree.